WillDiego/cse15l-lab-reports/LabReport5.md

 ```
 ## TA Response
 Thank you for the in depth response.
 According to the information provided it seems that the bug is most likely in the MergeSort class.
 It also seems like there is a minor issue when iterating through the arrays.
 So take a closer look when going through and specifically check the variables.
 If this response is not enough you can follow up or go to office hours.

+## Student Second Attempt
+Thank you so much for your advice, you were correct in the index part.
+I accidentally updated the wrong variable in one of the loops.
+So line 63 should have `i2++;` instead of `i1++;`.
+Really the error just resulted in the right side adding the same variable over and over.
+Below is a screenshot of the fixed code and proper output.